ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   allocating a segment of the fixed-length counter as a rollover guard is also helpful to mitigate counter rollover issues.
-  This same technique can be used with monotonic random counter methods by ensuring the total length of a possible increment in the least significant, right most position is less than the total length of the random being incremented.
+  This same technique can be used with monotonic random counter methods by ensuring that the total length of a possible increment in the least significant, right most position is less than the total length of the random being incremented.
-  As such the most significant, left-most, bits can be incremented as rollover guarding.
+  As such, the most significant, left-most, bits can be incremented as rollover guarding.

 Counter Rollover Handling: